Combat sport: History

 Traditional styles of wrestling exist in most cultures; wrestling can be considered a cultural universal.
 Boxing contests date back to ancient Sumer in the 3rd millennium BCE and ancient Egypt circa 1350 BCE.
 The ancient Olympic Games included several combat-related sports: armored foot races, boxing, wrestling, and pankration, which was introduced in the Olympic Games of 648 BCE.

 In ancient China, combat sport appeared in the form of lei tai.
 It was a no-holds barred combat sport that combined boxing and wrestling.
 There is evidence of similar combat sports in ancient Egypt, India and Japan.

-Through the Middle ages and Renaissance, the tournament was popular.
+Through the Middle Ages and Renaissance, the tournament was popular.
 Tournaments were competitions that featured several mock combat events, with jousting as a main event.
 While the tournament was popular among aristocrats, combat sports were practiced by all levels of society.
 The German school of late medieval martial arts distinguished sportive combat (schimpf) from serious combat (ernst).
 In the German Renaissance, sportive combat competitions were known as Fechtschulen, corresponding to the Prize Playing in Tudor England.
 Out of these Prize Playing events developed the English boxing (or prizefighting) of the 18th century, which evolved into modern boxing with the introduction of the Marquess of Queensberry rules in 1867.

 Amateur boxing has been part of the modern Olympic Games since their introduction in 1904.
 Professional boxing became popular in the United States in the 1920s and experienced a "golden age" after World War II.
+Professional wrestling was once competitive catch wrestling, a legitimate combat sport in the late 19th and early 20th century, however it has since evolved into athletic theater.

-The creation of Brazilian Jiu-Jitsu is attributed to the Gracie family of Brazil in 1925 after Asian martial arts were introduced to Brazil.
-Vale-tudo, wrestling, muay thai kickboxing and luta livre gained popularity.
+The creation of Brazilian jiu-Jitsu is attributed to the Gracie family of Brazil in 1925 after Asian martial arts were introduced to Brazil.
+Vale-tudo, wrestling, Muay Thai kickboxing and luta livre gained popularity.

 Modern Muay Thai was developed in the 1920s to 1930s.
 Sambo was introduced in the Soviet Union.
 Modern Taekwondo also emerged after the Japanese occupation of Korea and became an Olympic sport in 2000.
 Sanshou as part of modern wushu was developed in the People's Republic of China since the 1950s.
 Kickboxing and full contact karate were developed in the 1960s and became popular in Japan and the West during the 1980s and 1990s.
 Modern MMA developed out of the interconnected subcultures of Vale Tudo and shoot wrestling.
 It was introduced in Japan in the form of Shooto in 1985, and in the United States as Ultimate Fighting Championship (UFC) in 1993.
 The Unified Rules of Mixed Martial Arts were introduced in 2000, and the sport experienced peak popularity in the 2000s.
 During this period, multiple brands and promotions were established.
 The most well-known promotion for MMA is UFC.